Frontmatter---name: 06b-Bicep CodeGendescription: Expert Azure Bicep IaC specialist...model: ["GPT-5.5"] # (1)!tools: [list of allowed tools] # (2)!handoffs: - label: "Step 6: Deploy" agent: 07b-Bicep Deploy # (3)! prompt: "Deploy the Bicep templates..."---# Body (≤ 500 lines)## MANDATORY: Read Skil

 Optional: handoffs, user-invocable (defaults to true for top-level).

-See .github/instructions/agent-definitions.instructions.md for the
+See .github/instructions/agent-authoring.instructions.md for the

 complete frontmatter specification.